-Alumnus, social entrepreneur, and Harvard Law School lecturer Kyle Westaway '07 is a self-proclaimed “southern boy” from Knoxville, Tennessee.
-However, from his new home base in Manhattan, he’s carving out a global impact larger than he ever could have expected.
+Alumnus, social entrepreneur, and Harvard Law School lecturer Kyle Westaway '07 is a self-proclaimed “southern boy” from Knoxville, Tenn.
+However, from his new home base in Brooklyn, he’s carving out a global impact larger than he ever could have expected.

-Kyle is a sole practitioner who primarily represents artists, entrepreneurs, and activists and believes in the power of the market to create a positive social and environmental change.
+Kyle is a sole practitioner who primarily represents artists, entrepreneurs, and activists.
+He believes in the power of the market to create positive social and environmental change.

-While still a student at Regent, Westaway co-founded the campus chapter of International Justice Mission (IJM), a national agency that secures justice for victims of slavery, sexual exploitation, and other forms of violent oppression.
-Since graduating he has connected with a non-profit that is changing culture in a way to which he can contribute – through both his legal expertise and his personal passion.
+While still a student at Regent, Westaway cofounded the campus chapter of International Justice Mission (IJM), a national agency that secures justice for victims of slavery, sexual exploitation, and other forms of violent oppression.
+After graduating, he connected with a nonprofit organization that allowed him to contribute both his legal expertise and his passion.

-So aside from managing his practice (Westaway Law), he serves as Director of Business Development for The Blind Project (TBP) which seeks to leverage art and fashion to empower women vulnerable to and rescued from the sex trade in Southeast Asia.
-As part of TBP, Westaway helped build Biographe, a sustainable style brand that employs these survivors, for which he’s been reaching out to potential partners, creating a strategic business plan, and working towards gaining 501(c)(3) IRS status.
+Westaway served as director of business development for The Blind Project (TBP), which seeks to leverage art and fashion to empower women vulnerable to and rescued from the sex trade in Southeast Asia.
+As part of TBP, Westaway helped build Biographe, a sustainable style brand that employs these survivors.

-It is his passion that makes this less of a legal project and more of a ministry.
+It is Westaway's passion that makes this less of a legal project and more of a ministry.

-“Basically, for me, it’s clear that God has a special interest in the poor and oppressed, and we in a rich western nation have the resources to do something about it,” said Westaway.
+“Basically, for me, it’s clear that God has a special interest in the poor and oppressed, and we in a rich western nation have the resources to do something about it,” says Westaway.

-Not only that, but Kyle also lectures on social entrepreneurship at Harvard Law School and Stanford Law School.
-In March of 2010 he launched Socentlaw, a blog dedicated to the legal side of social enterprise, and he writes for Triple Pundit, Social Earth, and Law for Change.
-Additionally, he sits on the boards of a charter school in Brooklyn (called Explore), and a nonprofit that seeks to add venture capital to social entrepreneurs in the developing world (The Adventure Project).
+Kyle also lectures on social entrepreneurship at Harvard Law School.
+In March of 2010, he launched Socentlaw, a blog dedicated to the legal side of social enterprise.
+He writes for publications such as The Guardian, Wall Street Journal, Harvard Business Review, and Huffington Post.
+Additionally, he sits on the boards of a charter school in Brooklyn called Explore and The Adventure Project, a nonprofit that seeks to add venture capital to social entrepreneurs in the developing world.

 Crediting the influence of Regent Law Professor Thomas Folsom, Westaway says he’s achieved a place in his professional path that he never expected.
-And it’s from that place, in his office in Manhattan, that he is proving that law is more than a profession - it is a calling that can empower you to change the world.
+And it’s from that place that he is proving that law is more than a profession; it is a calling that can empower you to change the world.

 Alaska’s judicial system is merit-based.
 Any attorney who has actively practiced law in the state for the previous five years may apply for a judgeship.
-Applicants are reviewed by the 7-member Alaska Judicial Council which votes to recommend them to the governor.
+Applicants are reviewed by the seven-member Alaska Judicial Council, which votes to recommend them to the governor.
 Judge Roetman was selected from a pool of 10 applicants, three of whom made it to the governor’s list.

 Regent Law alumnus James M. Smith '98 never imagined he would one day be the head of his own law firm.

-After earning a Bachelor’s degree in mathematics and spending a few years in the workforce, Smith began realizing that his true passion lay elsewhere.
-He soon sensed God’s call to study law and upon the suggestion of a trusted friend, he chose Regent.
+After earning a bachelor’s degree in mathematics and spending a few years in the workforce, Smith realized that his true passion were elsewhere.
+He sensed God’s call to study law, and following the suggestion of a trusted friend, he chose Regent.

-Smith endured the rigors of law school, graduated and began a successful career practicing law as an associate at a firm and then as Assistant District Attorney at the Berks County District Attorney’s Office in Pennsylvania.
-Eventually, Smith decided it was time for another big change – transitioning into work as a solo practitioner.
+Smith graduated and began a successful career practicing law as an associate at a firm.
+Then, he was Assistant District Attorney at the Berks County District Attorney’s Office in Pennsylvania.
+Eventually, Smith decided it was time for another big change: transitioning into work as a solo practitioner.

 “On faith, we opened the office in a very modest 10' x 12' room within an old office building converted into a suite of offices, and my wife worked with me for a few hours each day,” Smith recalls.

-His faith was well rewarded.
-At the end of the first full month he did not have to take a salary cut and the firm, located in Fleetwood, Pa., began to thrive.
-In fact, Smith Law Group, LLC recently hired Regent Law alum David Crossett '11, and Smith looks forward to continuing to serve clients across a broad array of practice areas.
+His faith was well-rewarded.
+At the end of the first full month, Smith did not have to take a salary cut and the firm, located in Fleetwood, Pa., began to thrive.
+He hired Regent Law alumnus David Crossett '11 and looks forward to continuing to serve clients across an array of practice areas.

-Smith offers a number of pieces of advice to students and lawyers aspiring to their own practice.
+Smith offers a number of pieces of advice to students and lawyers who want to start their own practice.